PSyGrid object

 If there are common systems in two or more grids, this routine will only put the last run with same initial conditions in the newly combined PSyGrid object.

-We recommend to use the post-processing pipeline to create and join grids.
+We recommend that you use the post-processing pipeline to create and join grids.

 Get reruns from a PSyGrid object

 Usually, not all runs of a grid will be successfully run in MESA.
-Hence, one may wants to rerun some of them with changed parameters.
-There is a function, to export runs from a PSyGrid object.
-There are two general ways to specify, which systems should be exported to rerun:
+You may want to rerun some of them with changed parameters.
+The function rerun exports runs from a PSyGrid object to be run again.
+There are two options:

-1. Write your own logic and create a numpy array with the indexes of the systems, you would like to run again.
+1. Write your own logic and create a numpy array with the indices of the systems that you would like to run again.
+2. Specify which termination flag(s) necessitate a rerun of the system.

 Arguments of the rerun function